bluebirz/bluebirz.github.io/_posts/2020-08-09-data-studio.md

 1. **Data sources**
   A behind-the-scene data to be calculated and aggregated in the reports

 Now we just click "Create" button at the top-left and select "Report".
-We have to accept the “Terms and Conditions" at the first use.
+We have to accept the "Terms and Conditions" at the first use.

 ---